maplesond/spectre/doc/source/network_tools.rst

 Netmake creates a compatible split system with circular ordering from a distance matrix.
 Netmake's default mode uses the well-known Neighbor-Net algorithm (Bryant and Moulton, 2004) for quickly (O(n^3)) constructing circular split systems.
-NeighborNet is an extension of the Neighbor Joining algorithm that is used to create trees, with the difference that instead of agglomerating two neighbors into a new node immediately, Neighbor-Net pairs up another set of candidate nodes before agglomerating into a new node.
+Neighbor-Net is an extension of the Neighbor Joining (NJ) algorithm that is used to create trees, with the difference that instead of agglomerating two neighbors into a new node immediately, Neighbor-Net pairs up another set of candidate nodes before agglomerating into a new node.
 This process generates a collection of splits for which it might not be possible to represent in a single tree, hence can be used to create split networks.
 Running Neighbor-Net via netmake is straight forward.
 The only option the user might wish to specify is the output_prefix.
-The input file can be either nexus format file containing a distances block, or a phylip format distance matrix and netmake will produce a circular split network in nexus format.
-So a typical Neighbor-Net run producing an output file called "bees_out.network.nex" looks like this::
+The input file can be either nexus format file containing a distances block, a phylip format distance matrix or a emboss format distance matrix.
+Note if you only have multiple sequence alignment data we recommend converting to a distance matrix using a tool like emboss or phylip.
+Netmake will produce a circular split network in nexus format.
+So a typical
+Neighbor-Net run producing an output file called "bees_out.network.nex" looks like this::

   netmake -o bees_out bees.nex